aszczi/Python/README.md

 # Python

-tasks carried out as part of a course at the Jagiellonian University
+tasks carried out as part of a course at the Script Proggraming course